katopz/ore/PLAN.md

 1. **Identify Root Cause**: Check build logs for specific errors
 2. **Isolate Problem**: Test individual dependencies separately
 3. **Find Alternatives**: Look for compatible crates or approaches
+4. **Consider GitHub Actions**: For complex builds like Solana SDK
-4. **Document Failure**: Record exactly what doesn't work and why
+5. **Document Failure**: Record exactly what doesn't work and why
-5. **Adjust Plan**: Modify approach based on actual test results
+6. **Adjust Plan**: Modify approach based on actual test results

-## 🎯 END STATE
+## 🚨 STRATEGIC DECISION POINT:

 If all phases succeed:
-- ✅ Production-ready Docker deployment system
+**Strategic Recommendation:**
+- ✅ Use containerized builds for Phases 1-2 (simple, proven working)
+- ✅ Use GitHub Actions for Phases 3-4 (complex Solana SDK builds)
-- ✅ ARM Mac to x86_64 server cross-compilation workflow
+- ✅ Combine approaches for optimal development/deployment workflow
-- ✅ Complete ORE application running in containers
+- ✅ Maintain honest documentation of what works where

+**If All Phases Succeed:**
-- ✅ Repeatable build and deployment process
+- ✅ Hybrid build system optimized for each complexity level
+- ✅ Local development via containers (fast iteration)
-- ✅ Full confidence in production deployment
+- ✅ Production deployment via CI (reliable, cached)
+- ✅ Clear separation of simple vs complex build requirements

 If any phase fails:
+**If Any Phase Fails:**
-- ❌ Clear documentation of what doesn't work
+- ❌ Clear documentation of what doesn't work and why
 - ❌ Specific error messages and root causes
 - ❌ Honest assessment of deployment feasibility
-- ❌ Recommendation for alternative approaches (e.g., GitHub Actions)
+- ❌ Recommendation for alternative approaches (GitHub Actions already identified)
+- ❌ Adjust strategy based on complexity thresholds

 ---
 **HONEST COMMIT - Phase 1 Complete**: